-Are you looking for blogging tools and resources for your new blog or business which can save time, money and energy?
+Are you looking for blogging tools and resources for your new blog/website that can save time, money and energy?

-If yes, then in this article, I will recommend 16 of them that I have personally used.
+If yes, then in this post, I will recommend 16 of them that I have personally used.

 These tools have really helped me a lot with my blogging work and I couldn‘t resist myself recommending these tools to you.